Giovanni Battista Canaveri: Biography

-Canaveri was born September 25, 1753 in Borgomaro, Liguria (Italy), his family was originally from Piedmont and Alpes-Maritimes.
+Canaveri was born September 25, 1753, in Borgomaro, Liguria (Italy), his family was originally from Piedmont and Alpes-Maritimes.
 His father had exercised the first Magistracy, in the city of Borgomaro.
-He began his studies at Giaveno and finished at the University of Turin where he received a doctorate at the age of 18 years.
-He then studied at the Oratory of Saint Philip Neri, and was ordained a priest on September 21, 1776 by the Archdiocese of Turin.
+He began his studies at Giaveno and finished at the University of Turin where he received a doctorate at the age of 18.
+He then studied at the Oratory of Saint Philip Neri, and was ordained a priest on September 21, 1776, by the Archdiocese of Turin.
 In 1797 he was appointed Bishop of Biella, was consecrated in Rome, but by the request of Pius VII he resigned his position.
 He was consecrated bishop of Vercelli on February 4, 1805.

 Confessor of the Princess María Felicita of Savoy, Giovanni Canaveri had founded the "Convitto Principessa Maria Felicita di Savoia," a home created for Noble ladies.
 The institution was led by the same Canaveri.